imaadfakier/spicychatdotai_scraper/README.md

 # spicychatdotai_scraper
-Collect and structure the subscription tiers, pricing information, and related features from SpicyChat.ai for the purpose of data comparison and reporting.
+A collection of subscription tiers, pricing information, and related features from SpicyChat.ai structured for the purpose of data comparison and reporting.